Asterisk name and location lookup AGI

 Number and name are NULL-terminated character strings.
 Number length is a 32-bit signed integer.

-Number length is always zero in 'numbers.db'.
+Number length is zero in 'numbers.db'.
 And the length of the number in 'areas.db' and 'regions.db'.

 Note: When number length is zero, namelookup.agi will try to match the complete telephone number.
 And when number length is not zero, namelookup.agi will only try to match the first number-length number of digits of the telephone number.